giuntoli-group/nmm-week1/README.md

 •	Copy to your working directory the input file for Quantum Espresso ‘Si.scf.in’.
 •	Open Xcrysden by typing xcrysden.
 A window with a black background will appear.
 •	Go to the File and choose Open Pwscf, and Open Pwscf Input File.
 Select ‘Si.scf.in’.
-•	Check distances and angles using Distance and Angle button in the bottom panel.
+•	Check and report distances and angles using Distance and Angle button in the bottom panel.

 In case of the problems with X server that may occur especially for Windows users, you can download the input file to your local and use an online visualization tool available at https://tools.materialscloud.org/seekpath/  where you can see your structure.